CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 The Servant of the Lord is the covenant of God with His creation.
 He is the tree of life, the eating of whose fruit brings eternal life.
 He is the light by means of which people can see, understand, and experience God.
 Healing comes to all mankind through the Servant of the Lord.

-For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the Glory of God in the face of Jesus Christ.
+For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 (II Corinthians 4:6)

 The “light” of Genesis 1:3 that shone out of darkness was the “light of the knowledge of the Glory of God in the face of Jesus Christ.”